 Faculty for Clinical Dietetics, M.S.

-Jody Vogelzang, PhD, RDN, LD, FAND, CHES
+Jody Vogelzang, PhD, RDN, FAND, CHES

 Program Director, Master of Clinical Dietetics program

 Best described as a "scholarly practitioner", Dr. Vogelzang teaches from the perspective of an

 Vogelzang is president of the Board of Directors for Roosevelt Park Ministries in